ogbigboss/now-testify/README.md

 It's probably more impactful to certain recently lost federal protections.
 Even if it cannot reach a federal hearing, it would at least provide a precedent for future cases to expand and relate to.

-That said, I don't need this lawsuit to be one last name against pseudonym.
+That said, I don't need this lawsuit to be a pseudonym against one last name.

 To the "doctors" involved and yes perhaps most responsible for this fiasco, here's my suggestion: